Winnie Haatrecht

-Winston ("Winnie") Haatrecht is a retired Dutch-Surinamese footballer and currently a player's agent.
+Winston ("Winnie") Haatrecht is a Dutch-Surinamese retired footballer and currently a player's agent.
 During his playing career he served as a defender for AFC Ajax, Willem II Tilburg, AZ, SC Heerenveen, FC La Chaux-de-Fonds, Cambuur Leeuwarden and TOP Oss.
-He is the brother of former professional footballer Jerry Haatrecht.
+He is the brother of deceased footballer Jerry Haatrecht.

-Both Jerry and Winnie Haatrecht were known as talented youth players and were always playing at the Balboa Square in Amsterdam with their buddies Ruud Gullit and Frank Rijkaard.
-All four they joined the youth squads of AFC Ajax and became part of a high quality group of players, where also players like Wim Kieft, Marco van Basten, Gerald Vanenburg, Sonny Silooy and John Bosman were their teammates.
+Career

-Jerry and Winnie were not able to get a professional contract at Ajax and both left the club for a club in other regions of the Netherlands.
+Raised in Amsterdam's Kinkerbuurt and playing for local amateur side Argonaut, Jerry and Winnie were not able to get a professional contract at Ajax and both left the club for a club in other regions of the Netherlands.
 Winnie signed for Willem II Tilburg, while Jerry moved to Cambuur Leeuwarden.
 Where Jerry's adventure was no success, as his mentality and his discipline were not strong enough to eventually break through in professional football, Winnie made his professional debut at Willem II, but in his second match he injured his meniscus, which took him nine weeks to at least be able to walk again.
 After he recovered he would no longer be the highly talented player he was, but became a decent professional player instead.
 Willem II played a great first half of the season in which they won almost all matches.
 However, in the second half things went worse and their coach asked his players what was going on.
 When Haatrecht was one of the few to actually answer the question he was not supported by his teammates nor the coach and he did no longer feel happy at Willem II.
 He had a few friends playing at AZ and asked if it was possible to join that club to play alongside his buddy Sigi Lens.

 He was already able to join AZ in the winter break of that season and AZ would pay Willem II the same amount of money as they paid Ajax for purchasing Haatrecht during the summer break.
 However Haatrecht's performances at AZ were great and Willem II demanded more money.
 AZ paid him with an all-in salary and when the transfer fund was raised Haatrecht would earn less money and he told both clubs that he would quit football if Willem II would not cooperate.